-Cystic fibrosis (CF) is a heritable disease caused by mutations in a gene called CFTR, which encodes for a transport protein that controls the movement of salts in and out of cells.
-Mutations in the CFTR gene lead to the transport protein to be made incorrectly or not at all, causing salts not to be trafficked normally at the cell membrane.
-This leads to a buildup of thick mucus in various organs and tissues.
+Cystic fibrosis (CF) is a heritable disease caused by mutations in a gene called CFTR, which encodes for a transport protein that regulates the movement of water and salts in and out of cells.
+Mutations in the CFTR gene results in the transport protein being made incorrectly or not at all, which ultimately leads to the production of thick, sticky mucus in various organs and tissues.

 What is diabetes?